openstack-archive/fuel-docs/pages/reference-architecture/0020-logical-setup.rst

 -------------

-OpenStack compute nodes are, in many ways, the foundation of your cluster; they are the servers on which your users will create their Virtual Machines (VMs) and host their applications.
+OpenStack compute nodes are, in many ways, the foundation of your environment; they are the servers on which your users will create their Virtual Machines (VMs) and host their applications.
 Compute nodes need to talk to controller nodes and reach out to essential services such as RabbitMQ and MySQL.
 They use the same approach that provides